wleme/williamleme.com/content/posts/put-vs-patch-api-net-core.md

 date: 2018-12-12T08:04:16-05:00
 draft: false
 categories: [.Net]
-seq: 0003
-tags: ["#csharp","#api","#jsonpatch"]
+tags: ["csharp","api","jsonpatch"]
 ---

 There are 2 http verbs that can be used when updating a resource: **Put** and **Patch** but when to use one over the another ?
-In simplistic terms the former updates the entire resource whereas the latter updates one partially.
+In simplistic terms the former updates the entire resource whereas the latter updates one partially.  <!--more-->

 Let's code!
 Given the following model: